 In a cast iron skillet place olive oil and melt butter over medium heat.
 Place the chicken breasts seasoned side down.
 Season the other side of the chicken.
 Allow chicken to brown before flipping 3-6 minutes.

 Flip chicken and pour contents from the large measuring cup in with the chicken.
 Drizzle top of chicken with honey.
-Place cast iron into the oven and allow to back 10-15 minutes.
+Place cast iron into the oven and allow to bake 10-15 minutes.
 Internal temp of the chicken should be 165 degrees Fahrenheit (75 degrees Celsius).

 Remove the cast iron skillet from the oven, take the chicken out of the pan and let rest for 5 minutes.
 If the sauce is too thin (see recipe Notes) simply place the skillet back on the stove bring the sauce to a boil over medium-high heat and cook off some of the excess liquid.
-It takes only 1-3 minutes so make sure you watch it closely.
+It takes only 1-3 minutes to make sure you watch it closely.
 If you cook it too long it turns more into a glaze.

 Slice chicken and drizzle sauce over the top and serve.